rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< /alert >}}

 Before executing a new task in RsyncUI, please perform an estimation run, a --dry-run, and inspect the result.
-If you inadvertently set an empty catalog as the source and the *delete parameter* is *enabled*, rsync will delete all files in the destination.
+If you inadvertently set an empty directory as the source and the *delete parameter* is *enabled*, rsync will delete all files in the destination.

 {{< alert >}}